Emirates inks deal with Jafza to attract new businesses to Dubai

 PHOTO

-DUBAI: Emirates and Jebel Ali Free Zone (Jafza) have signed a Memorandum of Understanding (MoU) to explore joint cooperation and initiatives targeted at attracting more investments into Dubai by supporting new and existing businesses registered or licenced in the free zone.
+Dubai carrier Emirates has signed an agreement with Jebel Ali Free Zone (Jafza) to explore joint cooperation and initiatives targeted at attracting more investments into the emirate by supporting new and existing businesses registered or licenced in the free zone.

 Under the MoU, the parties will explore opportunities to offer a number of travel-related incentives for new and existing SMEs and larger businesses, including potential enrolment in the airline’s Business Rewards programme.

-The MoU was signed by Dina Al Herais, Emirates’ Vice President, Commercial Products, B2B Corporate & Leisure, and Ebtesam Ahmad Alkaabi, Head of Sales, Jafza Sales.
-The signing ceremony was also attended by Adil Al Ghaith, Senior Vice President, Gulf, Middle East & Central Asia, and Ahmad Al Haddad, Chief Operating Officer, Parks and Zones, DP World UAE.
+It was signed by Dina Al Herais, Emirates’ Vice President, Commercial Products, B2B Corporate & Leisure, and Ebtesam Ahmad Alkaabi, Head of Sales, Jafza Sales in the presence of Adil Al Ghaith, Senior Vice President, Gulf, Middle East & Central Asia, and Ahmad Al Haddad, Chief Operating Officer, Parks and Zones, DP World UAE.

+Emirates has a long track record of supporting SMEs, through its procurement of products and services in a range of industries.

+As a result, these businesses have benefitted from showcasing their products to a global travel audience.
+The airline has also been supporting Dubai and the wider UAE’s business community and innovation ecosystem, which today includes Intelak and Aviation X-lab, both incubator programmes in the UAE focused on future solutions for travel and aviation.

 Emirates currently has over 20,000 SMEs enrolled in its Business Rewards programme and is providing a gamut of benefits including simplified enrolment, easier earning and redemptions, greater flexibility on retaining and using points in addition to upgrade opportunities.